Tucker, James N. (P1, C2 L1)

 The men who were killed in the wreck were initially buried October 28th, in the U. S. Government cemetery No. 18 at Camp Coetquidan, France.
 Tucker is now buried in plot C row 16 grave 15 Oise-Aisne American Cemetery, Fere-en-Tardenois, France.
 Tucker’s name appears on the Anderson County Veterans’ Monument located at the Courthouse in Lawrenceburg dedicated 11 November 1936 by the American Legion.

-The other ten members of the Kentucky National Guard Killed in the incident are: William E. Aubrey; Buford G Craig; Norbert V. Henry; Frank James; Charles Lucas; Watkins A. Moss; Walter C Nagle; Roy V. Ogle; Ralph Rose and Garland W. Wells.
+The other members of the Kentucky National Guard Killed in the incident are: William E. Aubrey; Buford G Craig; Norbert V. Henry; Charles Lucas; Watkins A. Moss; Walter C Neagle; Roy V. Ogle; Ralph Rose and Garland W. Wells.

 The Anderson News, Lawrenceburg, Kentucky printed a letter from Tucker after he had arrived in England.